SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Concurrency.rst

     Actor Isolation
     ~~~~~~~~~~~~~~~

+    TODO outline impact from SE-0313 Control Over Actor Isolation
+    about the 'isolated' and 'nonisolated' keywords

     - actors protect their mutable state using :newTerm:`actor isolation`
     to prevent data races
     (one actor reading data that's in an inconsistent state